Nathalie Björn: Chelsea

-On January 10, 2024, Björn signed for Chelsea in a three-and-a-half-year deal as the club's first signing of the year.
-She made her debut for the club on January 14 in the 3-1 FA Cup victory against West Ham, coming on as a substitute for Jess Carter in the 59th minute.
-She made her first start for the team the following week, playing a full 90 minutes and assisting a goal in the 3-1 win over Manchester United.
-On March 3, she opened scoring in the 4-0 victory against Leicester City in the 38th minute, her first goal for Chelsea.
-On May 18, she started and helped Chelsea to keep a clean sheet in a 0-6 win against Manchester United at Old Trafford on the final day of the season as the club clinched a 5th consecutive WSL title on goal difference ahead of Manchester City.
+On 10 January 2024, Björn signed for Chelsea in a three-and-a-half-year deal as the club's first signing of the year.
+She made her debut for the club on 14 January in the 3–1 FA Cup victory against West Ham, coming on as a substitute for Jess Carter in the 59th minute.
+She made her first start for the team the following week, playing a full 90 minutes and assisting a goal in the 3–1 win over Manchester United.
+On 3 March, she opened scoring in the 4–0 victory against Leicester City in the 38th minute, her first goal for Chelsea.
+On 18 May, she started and helped Chelsea to keep a clean sheet in a 0–6 win against Manchester United at Old Trafford on the final day of the season as the club clinched a 5th consecutive WSL title on goal difference ahead of Manchester City.
 It was Björn's 1st trophy as a Chelsea player.

+On 18 December 2025, Björn was awarded the Diamond Ball Award.
+On the same day, Chelsea announced that she had suffered a hamstring injury during training and would be sidelined for ‘‘a period of time.’’
+In January 2026, head coach Sonia Bompastor confirmed that Björn would be out until after the international break at the end of February.
+On 15 March, Björn made her return from injury as a second-half substitute during Chelsea's League Cup victory over Manchester United.
+Just minutes after being brought on, Björn suffered an injury to her calf.
+Days later, Bompastor stated that she thought it was ‘‘unlikely’’ for Björn to return for the rest of the season.
+In April, speaking to SVT Sport, Björn described her re-injury as a ‘‘freak accident’’, and expressed the mental difficulty she faced in her recovery.

+In July 2026, Björn was named to Chelsea's travelling squad for their pre-season tour of New Zealand and Australia and appearance in the 2026 A-Leagues All Stars Women game.
+However, she was not included in the final squad who travelled on 2 August.

 International career

 Youth

 Björn went through the Swedish junior national teams.
 She was runner-up with the U17 team in the 2013 European Championship.
-In the first match of the 2015 U19 European Championship, she opened scoring in the 3-0 win against Israel, and her team ultimately won a title.
+In the first match of the 2015 U19 European Championship, she opened the scoring in the 3–0 win against Israel, and her team ultimately won the title.
 She then took part in the first qualifying round for the 2016 U19 European Championship, which Sweden successfully completed with three wins.
 However, she did not play in the elite round in April 2016, in which Sweden were eliminated.